ActivisionGameScience/ags_example_cpp_lib/README.rst

 The ``conda`` build recipe is located in https://github.com/ActivisionGameScience/ags_conda_recipes.git.
-You can use it to build, publish, and install the library the ``conda`` way.
+You can use it to build, publish, and install the ``conda`` way.

 However, you can also build and install this library by hand.